Crypto News đź’°

 • Convenience: Quick setup and access via smartphones, computers, or browsers.

-• Accessibility: Ideal for frequent transactions, such as crypto trading, paying for goods, or interacting with DeFi platforms (e.g., Uniswap) and NFT marketplaces (e.g., OpenSea).
+• Accessibility: Ideal for frequent transactions, such as crypto crypto trading, paying for goods, or interacting with DeFi platforms (e.g., Uniswap) and NFT marketplaces (e.g., OpenSea).

 • Cost: Most hot wallets are free or low-cost, unlike hardware wallets.